bojoki/bojoki/README.md

 - 👀 I’m interested in technology
 - 💞️ I’m looking to collaborate on projects!
 - 📚 I’m currently learning Vue and Docker
-- 🕹️ I've played around with Agular/AJS, React, and Kubernetes
+- 🕹️ I've played around with Vue, Kubernetes, and AWS.
-- 📜 I'm versed in C/C++, PHP, and Python
+- 📜 I'm versed in C/C++, JS, and Python
 - 🥽 I'm looking forward to Web 3.0, smart contracts, and VR!

 Feel free to check out my repository to see the fun projects I've been a part of!